dexter0175/js-assignments/README.md

      ]
 }
 ```
-* Click in the gutter to the left of the line number to set the breakpoint.
+* Click in the red dot to the left of the line number to set the breakpoint.
 Press `F5` to run debug.
 * NOTE: The `launch.json` is stored in the `.vscode` project folder.

-##Contribution
-Feel free to contribute into this project.
-New tasks and katas are welcome.